 Diarrhea can be caused by something as simple as your Great Dane being stressed from being in a new situation or parasites to gastroenteritis.
 If your Great Dane is young and having bloody diarrhea, most vets will worry about parvo.

-Some diseases that cause your dog to have diarrhea are very serious, while some are due to your Great Dane eating something that did not agree with their stomach.
 If your Great Danes have diarrhea, taking them to a veterinarian is best.
 This is usually not a very fun mess for you to have to clean up every day.

-Most vets will start your Great Dane on GI antibiotics, probiotics, and medication to help stop the large amounts of diarrhea.
-At home, you can feed a bland diet of boiled chicken, rice, and scrambled egg.
+At home, you can feed a bland diet of boiled chicken, rice, and scrambled eggs.
 This is very easy for your Great Dane to digest and can sometimes correct their diarrhea.

 Sign #4 – Very Lethargic